manymanecki/hexocean-dishes/README.md

 My main goal for this project was to make the form as scalable as possible, new types of dishes can be added by configuring DishConfig.json in configs directory.

-Live preview is available under this link: (LINK)
+Live preview is available under this link: https://manymanecki.github.io/hexocean-dishes/

 ### Theming
 Theming is partially implemented, there is no direct interface (as that was not the point of the task), but due to